 The Dygma Raise can be purchased in various configurations.
 When ordering, you can choose the color scheme (black or silver), the type of switches you want, and the keycaps are available in a number of languages.
 You can order the keyboard directly from Dygma's website.

 The Dygma Raise is a great gaming keyboard for those looking for an ergonomic design.
 There are many keyboards with a split design, but the Dygma stands out with its hot-swappable switches and incredible customization options.
-Compared to a similar keyboard like the ErgoDox EZ, the Dygma has a significantly better build quality but lacks incline settings.
-For other options, check out our recommendations for the best ergonomic keyboards, the best gaming keyboards, and the best RGB keyboards.
+Compared to a similar keyboard, like the ErgoDox EZ, the Dygma has significantly better build quality but lacks incline settings.

 The Dygma Raise and the ErgoDox EZ are very similar in certain aspects, but the Dygma is slightly better overall.
-It has a much better build quality, RGB backlighting, and doubleshot PBT keycaps, although the ErgoDox is available with backlighting and the keycaps are easily replaceable.
-The ErgoDox has better ergonomics due to its incline settings and ortholinear key layout, and its customization software has more features available.
+It has a much better build quality, RGB backlighting, and doubleshot PBT keycaps, although the ErgoDox is available with backlighting, and the keycaps are easily replaceable.
+Comparatively, the ErgoDox has better ergonomics due to its incline settings and columnar-stagger key layout, and its customization software has more features available.

 The Dygma Raise is slightly better than the Kinesis Freestyle Edge RGB.
 The Dygma provides better ergonomics and typing experience, and it feels better built.
 However, the Kinesis has a customization software that feels more complete, and it has dedicated macro keys for MMO games.

 The Dygma Raise is much better than the Kinesis Freestyle Pro for most uses.
 The Dygma is better in almost every aspect, and it's a lot more customizable, but the Kinesis has better software support, and you can program macros or remap keys directly on the keyboard, which some people may prefer to using software.